sorefull/property_service/README.md

 curl -XGET 'http://127.0.0.1:3000/api/properties?properties%5Blat%5D=52.40631820'
 ```

-### Debug
+### Errors

 System also includes such error messages, response will have 422 status:
-- XXX is required - missing parameter XXX
+- `XXX is required` - missing parameter XXX
-- XXX is too big/small - parameter XXX is outside of expected range
+- `XXX is too big/small` - parameter XXX is outside of expected range
-- XXX isn't an option - parameter XXX has unexpected value
+- `XXX isn't an option` - parameter XXX has unexpected value

 ### Testing

+This project includes rspec.
+To run tests simply run `rspec` in your console